Blog

 Finally and perhaps most problematically, firewalls deteriorate over time.
 Think of a firewall as a literal brick wall.
 Every type of connection you allow takes a brick out of the wall.
 If temporary openings allowed for testing or repairs are not promptly closed, the firewall can quickly become porous.
 The same holds true for vendors as they come and go.

-Privileged Access Management: Security Through Access Control
+PAM: Security Through Access Control

 Privileged Access Management (PAM) tools secure critical systems and information by implementing controls around what users can and cannot access.
 This helps enforce the principle of least privilege and also provides better visibility and logging capabilities.

-While PAM solutions take some important steps toward validating a user’s identity—a key part of ensuring secure access—they don’t go far enough.
+While PAM solutions take some important steps toward validating a user’s identity — a key part of ensuring secure access — they don’t go far enough.

 • PAM solutions do not continue to authenticate users after granting initial access to the network.
 Bad user hygiene, like weak passwords and shadow IT, can undermine the benefits of a PAM solution.